Little Bit Mission Videos

 Based on the number of requests for EFP services Little Bit continually receives, clearly there is a growing need in our community.
 In 2021, Little Bit served 15 EFP patients through 216 therapy sessions, just three percent of the participants Little Bit served that year.
 Little Bit also offers Equine-Assisted Learning (EAL), a program utilizing an education model rather than a therapy model.

-AT THIS TIME, LITTLE BIT EFP AND EAL PROGRAMS ARE FULLY FUNDED.
-PLEASE CONSIDER SPONSORING ONE OF THE HORSES THAT ARE VITAL TO THE EFP PROGRAM: PETE, PRINCESS, LOKI, LIBERTY, PUMPKIN, GIGI, AND MOLLY.
+TO SUPPORT THE EFP OR EAL PROGRAMS, PLEASE CONSIDER SPONSORING ONE OF THE HORSES THAT ARE VITAL TO THE EFP PROGRAM: PETE, PRINCESS, LOKI, LIBERTY, PUMPKIN, GIGI, AND MOLLY.
 TO LEARN MORE, VISIT WWW.LITTLEBIT.ORG/HORSES.

 Written by Sharon Soldenwagner